Skip to main content

 Fig. 5.
 "Entrance" of the LCF into the hip joint through the acetabular canal; top – from 1890DebierreC (unchanged); bottom – from 1892PoirierPJ (unchanged).

 Literary research has shown that our ideas were not original.
 T. Schwencke inserted a tube into the canal under the transverse ligament and pumped air into it, as reported in the monograph Haematologia (1743).
 J.C.
 Loder was the first to depict a probe in the acetabular canal in his monograph Tabulae anatomicae (1794) (Fig. 4).
 G.B.
 Palletta described the introduction of a needle into the "oval opening" under the transverse ligament in Exercitationes pathologicae (1820).
 The synovial membrane covering the LCF and fatty tissue was outlined as a tube coming out through the acetabular notch by C.T.
 Aeby (1868).
 The LCF entering the acetabular canal was shown in the figure by C. Debierre (1890) and also by P.J.
 Poirier (1892) (Fig. 5).
 The direction of penetration into the acetabular fossa through the opening under the transverse ligament was indicated in monograph by L. Testut (1904) (Fig. 6).
+J.E.S.
+Fraser (1920), explaining the formation of the LCF, wrote: «Thus, a synovial funnel is formed, wider below where it includes the attachment of the fibres [LCF], and narrowed at its femoral end, where it is fastened to the fovea.».

 Fig. 6.
 Arrow indicates the entrance to the right acetabular canal under the transverse ligament of the acetabulum; legend: 1 — pubic bone, 1’ — pubic spine; 2 — ischium; 3 — ilium; 4 — acetabulum, 4’ — acetabular margin; 5 — capsule resected at the level of the labrum; 6 — obturator membrane, 6’ — accessory bundle; 7 — subpubic ligament; 8 — subpubic (obturator) canal; 9 — opening occupied by fat lobules; 10 — ischiopubic opening (from 1904TestutL, unchanged).

-Passage Through the Inferior Portal.
+[2].
+Passage through the Inferior Portal

 From our perspective, for examining the central compartment of the hip joint, it is advisable to introduce the arthroscope's optical system through the acetabular canal using the inferior portal (approach).